jillesca/CLEUR-DEVNET-3707/README.md

 LANGCHAIN_ENDPOINT=https://api.smith.langchain.com
 ```

+#### .env.local file

+The [.env.local file](.env.local) is used to define all variables used by the containers.

+On a real implementation you will keep this file out of git using the `.gitignore` file.

 ### Start the topology

 For the demo I used a CML instance in the [Cisco DevNet sandbox.](https://developer.cisco.com/site/sandbox/) You can use a dedicated CML instance or a NSO sandbox.

-Once you have your sandbox, stop the default sandbox and wiped it out.
+Once you have your sandbox, stop the default topology and wiped it out.

 Then, import the [topology file](cml/topology.yaml) used for this demo and start the lab.